chibicode/chibicode-2018/src/pages/posts/about/index.md

 ### Short / Signal

 I'm tired of reading long articles all the time, and I'm sure lots of people are too.
+And I'm also tired of _writing_ long articles.

 I believe most articles on the web can be cut in half and still convey 80% of the details, and that's what I plan to do with my writing.

 **Inspiration:** I was inspired by the news site [Axios](https://www.axios.com/), whose slogan is "smart brevity".
 Read their manifesto [here](https://www.axios.com/about), and also check out their video: